jonathanrobertoo/jonathanrobertoo/README.md

 - 🔭 I’m currently working as a development intern on @NxCd
 - 🎓 I'm graduate as a Data Scientist by UNIVESP
 - 🌱 I’m currently learning Js, Ts, MongoDB, Docker
-- 💬 I'm a very curious person who love to learning, not only development, but also a lot of knowledge areas
+- 💬 I'm a very curious person who loves to learning and knowing everything about everything
 - 📫 How to reach me: jonathan.995@hotmail.com

 ### Facts about me ⚡